RBI Grade B Syllabus & Pattern 2023: Prelims and Mains Topic Wise Syllabus, PDF Download

 • The number of applicants who apply for the RBI Grade B exam determines how many shifts the exam is held in.

-• In the RBI Grade B admit card, applicants will find detailed information about the exam date, time, location, and centre.
+• In the RBI Grade B admit card, applicants will find detailed information about the exam date, time, location, and center.

-• To determine the RBI Grade B Cutoff, the obtained scores will be normalised using the equipercentile method.
+• To determine the RBI Grade B Cutoff, the obtained scores will be normalized using the equipercentile method.

 • The exam conducting authority will determine the minimum RBI Grade B cutoff score based on the number of vacancies, the total number of applicants who took the exam, and the difficulty level of the questions.